microsoft/PlanetaryComputerDataCatalog/docs/concepts/computing.md

 ## Use your own compute

-The previous two methods relied on compute provided by the Planetary Computer.
-If you have your own Azure resources you can use those to access the Planetary Computer's Datasets.
+The previous methods relied on compute provided by the Planetary Computer, which is a great way to get started with the Planetary Computer's APIs and Data.
-That said, make sure your resources are in the **West Europe** Azure Region.
-Putting your compute in the same region as the data is the most efficient way to do your computation.
+For production workloads, we recommend deploying your own compute, which gives you more control over the hardware and software environment.

+### Using GitHub Codespaces

+See [Use GitHub Codespaces](../overview/ui-codespaces) for how to use [GitHub Codespaces][codespaces] as a user interface and execution environment using data from the on the Planetary Computer catalog.

 ### Using Azure Machine Learning